JBIG-DL/ML_study/README.md

 ## Study materials
 We will study ML using [PRML](https://github.com/JBIG-DL/ML_study_winter23/tree/main/PRML). \
-You can find it at JBNU Library Kor and Eng versions both.
+You can find it at JBNU Library both Kor and Eng versions.

 The Others are reference ML materials to study